deepak41/twitter_streaming/README.md

 ## How to start
 To start run:

-$python twitter_stream.py
+$python twitter_stream.py javascript

-To change the keyword which you want to track, edit the last line of the file

-stream.filter(track=['javascript'])
+Assuming the keyword to be tracked is javascript

 ##How to stop
 To stop run: